ggnatalia/MMs/README.md

          --pstr0: ZINBD: Probability of structure 0.
 Default 0.2
          --size: 'ZINBD: Size - dispersion of ZINBD.
 Default 1

+For more information, you can check the wiki: https://github.com/ggnatalia/MMs/wiki (still is under construction, but it's better than nothing!)

 ### Cite
 Please, if you use this software, do not forget to cite: